Canon 1D X Mark II vs 400D

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 400D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
+Both the 1DX Mark II and the 400D have been discontinued, but can regularly be found used on eBay.
+The 400D was replaced by the Canon 450D, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Canon 400D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.